inet-framework/inet-tutorials/wireless/doc/step2.rst

 receptions, propagating radio signals, statistics, and more.

-We enable several kinds of visualizations: communication range, signal propagation and recent successful physical layer transmissions.
+We enable several kinds of visualizations: communication range, signal propagation, and recent successful physical layer transmissions.

 The visualization of communication range is enabled using the ``displayCommunicationRange`` parameter of the radio module in host A.